Video Memoir Project

-- At this time, Video Memoir projects are limited to residents of The Landings in Savannah, Georgia, and will be filmed there.
+- At this time, Video Memoir projects are limited to residents of The Landings in Savannah, Georgia, or The Hermitage in Bryn Mawr, Pennsylvania and will be filmed in these locations.

 - This arrangement will include a basic contract to be signed by both parties.
 Integral to this contract is my commitment to respect your privacy by restricting my use of your video footage exclusively to your project.